-All right.
-So this is the meaning that makes klappen colloquilicisou and trust me… it is everywhere.
+So this is the meaning that makes klappen so incredibly useful and trust me… it is everywhere.
 It’s not particularly high German but it isn’t slang either and you can definitely find it in print, too.

 And to wrap this up, here’s a nice common klappen-pun.

 - Das einzige, was hier klappt, sind die Türen.

 Always a good laugh at the weekly meeting if nothing goes according to plan :)

 So… this was our German word of the Day “klappen”.